Utrechtse sneltram: High-floor trams

 From 1983 to 2020, the SUNIJ-lijn used 27 single-articulated, high-floor trams built by Schweizerische Industrie Gesellschaft (SIG).
-These trams weighed 37.5 ton, were 30 m long and are capable of a maximum speed of 80 km/h.
+These trams weighed 37.5 ton, were 30 m long and were capable of a maximum speed of 80 km/h.
 In 2012, the SIG-trams were renovated including bogies, air-conditioning, seats and repainting.
 The last run of the SIG trams was on 3 July 2020.
 On 4 July, the SUNIJ-lijn was fully shut down to renovate the line, and lower and lengthen its platforms to accommodate low-floor trams.
 The SIG-trams have been replaced by CAF low-floor trams.

 After the closure of the SUNIJ line, all SIG trams but one were scrapped.
 On 30 November 2020, SIG-tram 5017 was shipped along with spare parts to the Nederlands Transport Museum in Nieuw-Vennep for preservation.
 The museum intends to operate the tram carrying riders to attractions within Park 21, an event park under development in Haarlemmermeer.

 In 2008, Utrecht purchased trams built in the 1980s from Vienna at a cost of 837,000 euros.
 The Vienna trams (de Weense trams) were delivered to Utrecht in 2009.
 The trams required some adjustments before going into service.
 They received a new onboard computer and a mobile telephone to communicate with central dispatchers.
 Adjustments were required to tram doorways and the platform height.
 These trams were used only during rush hours at the busiest stops between Utrecht Centraal and Nieuwegein Stadscentrum.
 Special sign boards indicated to passengers where the Vienna trams stopped.
 When received, the trams had no noteworthy defects, and they had run well in Vienna.
 However, in Utrecht the Vienna trams had technical problems costing the operator 3.2 million euros in maintenance; they also caused extra wear to the rails.
 The rise in ridership expected in 2008 when the trams were purchased did not materialize.
 The trams were sold to Krakow, Poland and were disposed of by the summer of 2014.

 Low-floor trams

 The new generation of trams are articulated, low-floor Urbos 100 trams built by Construcciones y Auxiliar de Ferrocarriles (CAF).
 Two versions were ordered: a shorter version with 5 articulated sections and a longer version with 7:

-On the SUNIJ-lijn, one tram of each length will be coupled together which will yield a train length of 75 m and a capacity of about 490 passengers.
+In operation, two trams, one of each length, are coupled together yielding a train length of 75 m and providing a capacity of about 490 passengers.